-You can drive for Uber, deliver groceries or start a blog any time of year, but some of the best and most profitable side hustles come and go in only a few months — and those months are just about here.
+You can drive for Uber, deliver groceries or start a blog any time of year, but some of the best and most profitable side hustles come and go in only a few months — and those months are here.

 Many of the highest-paying summer side gigs involve working outdoors in the hot sun during the season’s long days, but many others have nothing to do with the weather at all.